sagemath/sagewiki_to_gh-2022-10-10/sage-4.0.md

 sage: p = x[10]^2 * (f + g); p
 3*y1*x10^2 + x10^2*x5 + 2*x10^2
  }}}
- Furthermore, the new module {{{sage/rings/polynomial/symmetric_ideal.py}}} supports ideals of polynomial rings in a countably infinite number of variables that are invariant under variable permuation.
+ Furthermore, the new module {{{sage/rings/polynomial/symmetric_ideal.py}}} supports ideals of polynomial rings in a countably infinite number of variables that are invariant under variable permutation.
 Symmetric reduction of infinite polynomials is provided by the new module {{{sage/rings/polynomial/symmetric_reduction.pyx}}}.

 == Geometry ==